-- 8.17 Institution of Lighting Professionals GN01/21 The Reduction of Obtrusive Light This widely used and referenced guidance note specifies limitations and recommendations for lighting to prevent obtrusive light.
+Institution of Lighting Professionals GN01/21 The Reduction of Obtrusive Light - This widely used and referenced guidance note specifies limitations and recommendations for lighting to prevent obtrusive light.

 It also considers industry comment regarding the assessment and definition of obtrusive lighting.
-It establishes upward light, intensity and illuminance criteria for lighting zones - 8.18 Clean Neighbourhoods and Environment Act 2005 Statutory Nuisance This statutory legislation specifies that installations be avoided where 'artificial light emitted from premises (is) prejudicial to health or a nuisance.'
-(Section 102 (2)(fb)).
+It establishes upward light, intensity and illuminance criteria for lighting zones

+Clean Neighbourhoods and Environment Act 2005 - Statutory Nuisance - This statutory legislation specifies that installations be avoided where 'artificial light emitted from premises (is) prejudicial to health or a nuisance.'
+(Section 102 (2) (fb)).
 To avoid enforcement by the local authority, lights should be pointing in the right direction and be appropriate for use.

-Landscape Impact and Wildlife
+Landscape impact and wildlife

-- 8.19 ILP Guidance on Undertaking Environmental Lighting Impact Assessments PLG04 In sensitive wildlife areas such as National Parks, AONBs, National Nature Reserves or protected landscapes, sufficient consideration should be given to appropriate lighting plans.
+ILP Guidance on Undertaking Environmental Lighting Impact Assessments PLG04 - In sensitive wildlife areas such as those in National Parks, National Landscapes, National Nature Reserves or protected landscapes, sufficient consideration should be given to appropriate lighting plans.
 This guidance provides advice on both rural and urban environmental impacts.
-This guidance also includes assessments on residual impacts that cannot be easily mitigated by designed. - 8.20 CIBSE: SLL: LG06: The exterior environment (2016) The guide aims to provide readers with a firm foundation from which to approach exterior lighting design.
-Since light source technology is advancing rapidly, the guide provides a holistic approach to the design of the exterior environment, rather than concentrating on product performance, which quickly becomes out of date. - 8.21 Bat Conservation Trust and ILP: Bats and artificial lighting in the UK This document is aimed at lighting professionals, lighting designers, planning officers, developers, bat workers/ecologists and anyone specifying lighting.
+This guidance also includes assessments on residual impacts that cannot be easily mitigated by designed.

+CIBSE: SLL: LG06: The exterior environment (2016) - The guide aims to provide readers with a firm foundation from which to approach exterior lighting design.
+Since light source technology is advancing rapidly, the guide provides a holistic approach to the design of the exterior environment, rather than concentrating on product performance, which quickly becomes out of date.

+Bat Conservation Trust and ILP: Bats and artificial lighting in the UK - This document is aimed at lighting professionals, lighting designers, planning officers, developers, bat workers/ecologists and anyone specifying lighting.
 It is intended to raise awareness of the impacts of artificial lighting on bats, and mitigation is suggested for various scenarios.
-However, it is not meant to replace site-specific ecological and lighting assessments. - 8.22 Towards a Dark Sky Standard As a precursor to the planning process and as an extra resource for applicants, "Towards A Dark Sky Standard" is a general guide and overview of the key considerations needed for good lighting design and the protection of dark skies.
-While it is - not a formal planning document, the information within it will help applicants, developers, lighting professional and the general public to install lighting that does not unnecessarily impact on dark skies.
+However, it is not meant to replace site-specific ecological and lighting assessments.

+Towards a Dark Sky Standard - As a precursor to the planning process and as an extra resource for applicants, "Towards A Dark Sky Standard" is a general guide and overview of the key considerations needed for good lighting design and the protection of dark skies.
+While it is not a formal planning document the information within it will help applicants, developers, lighting professional and the general public to install lighting that does not unnecessarily impact on dark skies.